A new class of probabilities in the n-person red-and-black game: Examples and final remarks

+when $a_j>0$ and $\Phi(0; a_1,\dots a_N )=0$.
+Again, \eqref{fu} is satisfied by $\Phi$, $f$ and $g$ are also easy to find and inequality \eqref{main} is always satisfied.
+If (and only if) all the players will choose the bold strategy, i.e. $a_j=X_j$, then the sum of all $\Phi$'s equals $1$, which means that the casino has no chance to rack in their bets.
+Therefore, in this example the bold strategy is dominant. \end{ex}

-Two further easy examples show that in context of non-constant sum games with bet-dependent probabilities it is no longer relevant whether the game is sub-fair or super-fair.
-Namely, it is possible to construct a super-fair game in which it is best for a player to adopt a bold strategy and a sub-fair game with timid strategy being optimal.
+Further examples are easy and show that in the context of non-constant sum games with bet-dependent probabilities it is no longer relevant whether the game is sub-fair or super-fair.
+Namely, it is possible to construct a super-fair game in which a player should adopt a bold strategy and a sub-fair game with a timid strategy being optimal.